Top tips for your job search

 2. Don't put all your eggs in one basket = one type of job search method.

-If you limit your job search to just one method (e.g. just looking online on one web site; just looking at one organization, etc.), you will limit your options.
+If you limit your job search to just one method (e.g. just looking online on one website; just looking at one organization, etc.), you will limit your options.
 Use a mix of methods and sources.
+We are happy to assist you through advising.

 4. Start early.